fenics-dolfiny/dolfiny/README.md

 If you have ideas, nice applications or code contributions then we would be happy to help you get them included.
 We ask you to follow the FEniCS Project git workflow.

+For more information and opportunities to get involved, see [here](https://dolfiny.uni.lu/getting-involved/).

 # Issues and Support